Timelines - continued

 The design department was housed in the

-Morris Library was built the upper floors were empty
+When Morris Library was built the upper floors

-and the design department moved to the 4th floor
+were empty and the design department moved to

-World War II barracks that were on the western side
+four World War II barracks that were on the

 The space between the center two barracks was